Rona Kenan: Biography

 She wrote the music for several of Israeli films and television series, including "The Cemetery Club", a documentary film directed by Tali Shemesh.
-In 2006 she released the first single from her second album, the title song Through Foreign Eyes, and in early 2007 the second single from that album The Last Time, came out.
+In 2006 she released the first single from her second album, the title song "Einayim Zarot" ("Through Foreign Eyes"), and in early 2007 the second single from that album "Hapa'am Ha'acharona" ("The Last Time"), came out.
 The album came out in February.
-She wrote all ten songs on the album, including a duet with Gidi Gov, "Strange Dance of the Heart".
-In 2008 she and Yoni Rechter performed renditions of two poems by author David Grossman – "End", for which Kenan wrote the music, and "At a Coffee Shop", which Rechter composed – at an afternoon honoring Grossman's latest novel at Holon's Mediatech Center.
+She wrote all ten songs on the album, including a duet with Gidi Gov, "Harikud Hamuzar Shel Halev" ("Strange Dance of the Heart").
+In 2008 she and Yoni Rechter performed renditions of two poems by author David Grossman – "Sof" ("End"), for which Kenan wrote the music, and "Beveit Kafe" ("At a Coffee Shop"), which Rechter composed – at an afternoon honoring Grossman's latest novel at Holon's Mediatech Center.
 She also performed in London on a boat on the Thames, re-enactment of a Maapilim boat circa 1946, during the British Mandate of Palestine.
 In 2009 she released her third album, Shirim Leyoel ("Songs for Yoel"), a concept album inspired by her father's life story.
 In 2013, she was part of the Asaf Avidan European tour, as guitarist and vocalist and as support band in France.
 In January 2014 three singles from an album named "Af Al Pil" were released, Kenan participating in two of them.
 In "Ha'Parpar Ve'Ha'Zahal" she sings a duet with Omer Klein; in "Ani Ve'Atsmi" she's a solo vocalist.
 The album was composed by Shahar Barbash and translated to Hebrew from Yiddish by Benny Mer.

 In 2005 she became a "chosen artist" of the Israel Cultural Excellence Foundation.
 She is openly gay and is considered an icon in the gay and lesbian community in Israel.
 In 2007 she was photographed for the Israeli fashion company Comme Il Faut.